The 1 Day Inca Trail Hike

 Times are approximate and depend on your fitness levels.

-At 6:20pm you will then return on the Expedition Train to Ollantaytambo and catch our private transportation back to Cusco.
-Estimated arrival time in Cusco is 10pm.
+At 6:20pm you will return to Ollantaytambo on the Expedition Train before catching our private van back to Cusco.
+Estimated arrival in Cusco is 10pm.

 ***Please note: It is not possible to climb Huayna Picchu or Machu Picchu Mountain due to time restraints.

-***If you choose, you can stay the night in Aguas Calientes, and we will book your return train for the next day.
+***If you would like, you can stay the night in Aguas Calientes and we will book your return train for the next day.

 *** You can start the trek from Ollantaytambo, if you do we recommend that you stay in our own lodge; Veronica View Hotel.